Bulk copy, delete and reassign shifts for multiple employees, a selected date range or even a particular role

 Bulk actions > Bulk copy

-Go to the roster that the new shifts will be copied to, and start with identifying the date range of the shifts to be copied, and the start date of the range you want the shifts to be copied to – the ‘To this date, forwards’ date.
-If copying shifts from one staff to another the two starting dates can be the same.
+Go to the schedule that the new shifts will be copied to, and start with identifying the date range of the shifts to be copied, and the start date of the range you want the shifts to be copied to – the ‘To this date, forwards’ date.
+If copying shifts from one employee to another the two starting dates can be the same.

-Identify the staff whose shifts you want to copy, or just select the one staff if you’re copying them so another staff can be assigned to work the same shifts.
+Identify the employees whose shifts you want to copy, or just select the one employee if you’re copying them so another employee can be assigned to work the same shifts.

-If there is more than one location on the roster you can limit to just one location, or apply the action to all.
+If there is more than one location on the schedule you can limit to just one location, or apply the action to all.

-If working with a large number of shifts, or if your staff are rostered in multiple locations, then you are increasing the likelihood of coming across compliance issues.
+If working with a large number of shifts, or if your employees are scheduled in multiple locations, then you are increasing the likelihood of coming across compliance issues.
 See more on this in the Compliance errors section below.